 \end{itemize}

-In addition to the inherent complexity introduced by the nature of social system problems, scientists could not bypass the difficulty of coupling multiple systems when studying a single social system resilience phenomenon.
+In addition to the inherent complexity introduced by the nature of social system problems, scientists cannot bypass the difficulty of coupling multiple systems when studying a single social system resilience phenomenon.

-The interdependence of the regime shifts in ecosystems is studied in Ref. \cite{rocha2018cascading}.
-The authors construct a weighted directed network of 30 regime shifts from a database containing over 300 case studies based on a literature review of over 1000 scientific papers.
-The links in this network represent causal relationships (having a cascading effect or simply sharing standard drivers) between each link endpoints.
+The interdependence of regime shifts in ecosystems is studied in Ref. \cite{rocha2018cascading}.
+The authors construct a weighted directed network of 30 regime shifts from a database of over 300 case studies obtained from a literature review of more than 1000 scientific papers.
+The links in this network represent causal relationships (relationships that have cascading effects or simply share standard drivers) between each link endpoint.
 The analysis shows that the cascading effect accounts for $\sim 45\%$ of all regime shift couplings analyzed, implying structural dependence.
-The key lesson from this study is that regime shifts can be interconnected, and they should not be studied in isolation under the assumption that they are independent of each other.
-It is valid for resilience study in general and indicates we should always include all necessary context when studying social system resilience to achieve precise modeling.
+The key lesson from this study is that regime shifts can be interconnected and that they should not be studied in isolation under the assumption that they are independent of each other.
+This lesson is valid for resilience studies in general and indicates that, to achieve precise modeling, we should always include all necessary contexts when studying social system resilience.